How technology contractors can secure general liability insurance

 - Use the “chat” feature if you’re not sure how to answer a question.
 Our questions come from our carriers, and sometimes they may seem oddly specific.
 But we have staff on hand to clear up any confusion.

 Once you’ve submitted your application online, you’ll be assigned an agent who will reach out to you to help you choose the coverage that makes the most sense for your business.
-Our agents are specialists in insuring technology businesses, so you can throw pretty much any coverage question their way.
+Our agents are specialists in insuring technology businesses, so they're prepared to handle your questions.

-The technology businesses we serve typically pay between $500 and $900 per year for General Liability Insurance.
+The technology businesses we serve pay a median of $28 per month for general liability insurance.
 For more details on the cost of this policy (and on how much other types of small business insurance cost), visit our cost estimates page.

 Okay, so this isn’t technically a step four.
-Technically, you’ve already got coverage in place at this point, so the hard part’s over.
-But it’s worth mentioning what you can expect after you go to the trouble of finding a Commercial General Liability Insurance policy for your business.
+You’ve already got coverage in place at this point, so the hard part’s over.
+But it’s worth mentioning what you can expect after you go to the trouble of finding a commercial general liability insurance policy for your business.

 Now that you have coverage in place, you can advertise yourself as insured when bidding on client contracts.
 By mentioning your insured status, you communicate that you’re a serious business and that you’ve got the means to weather a legal storm, should one arise.
-Big clients love that.
-Get used to it.
+That will help attract clients – especially big clients.